African Americans: Politics

 Many African Americans were excluded from electoral politics in the decades following the end of Reconstruction.
 For those that could participate, until the New Deal, African Americans were supporters of the Republican Party because it was Republican President Abraham Lincoln who helped in granting freedom to American slaves; at the time, the Republicans and Democrats represented the sectional interests of the North and South, respectively, rather than any specific ideology, and both conservative and liberal were represented equally in both parties.

 The African American trend of voting for Democrats can be traced back to the 1930s during the Great Depression, when Franklin D. Roosevelt's New Deal program provided economic relief to African Americans.
 Roosevelt's New Deal coalition turned the Democratic Party into an organization of the working class and their liberal allies, regardless of region.
 The African American vote became even more solidly Democratic when Democratic presidents John F. Kennedy and Lyndon B. Johnson pushed for civil rights legislation during the 1960s.
 In 1960, nearly a third of African Americans voted for Republican Richard Nixon.

+Conservatism has been growing among African Americans, particularly since the 2020 Presidential election.
+In the 2024 election, Trump secured a slightly larger share of the African American vote compared to his 2020 performance.

 Black national anthem

 "Lift Every Voice and Sing" is often referred to as the Black national anthem in the United States.
-In 1919, the National Association for the Advancement of Colored People (NAACP) had dubbed it the "Negro national anthem" for its power in voicing a cry for liberation and affirmation for African American people.
+In 1919, the National Association for the Advancement of Colored People (NAACP) had dubbed it the "Negro national anthem" for its power in voicing a cry for liberation and affirmation for African-American people.